fkirc/attranslate/docs/OPERATION_MODES.md

 When generating target files, attranslate has the following two operation modes:

-- `Source-tree traversal`
+- `Source-tree preservation`
 - `Tree-generation from scratch`

-attranslate tries to use `Source-tree traversal` as often as possible, and only uses `Tree-generation from scratch` as a fallback.
+attranslate tries to use `Source-tree preservation` as often as possible, and only uses `Tree-generation from scratch` as a fallback.
 Moreover, attranslate has the rule that source files are *never* modified, only the target files are modified or generated.
 This document describes the two operation modes in more detail.

-## Source-tree traversal
+## Source-tree preservation

 This operation mode creates a tree representation of the source file (e.g., nested JSON/YAML/XML).
 Then it traverses the source tree to find translatable entries.